DoraAgyemang/Power-Bi-Project/README.md

 4. With the table still selected, in the **Data** pane, expand **Orders** and select **Revenue**.
 A Revenue column is added to the table.
 You may need to expand the size of the table to see it.

 The revenue is formatted as currency, as you specified in the model.
-However, you didn’t specify the number of decimal places, so the values include fractional amounts.
-It won’t matter for the visualizations you are going to create, but you could go back to the **Model** or**Data** tab and change the decimal places if you wish.
+However, we didn’t specify the number of decimal places, so the values include fractional amounts.
+It won’t matter for the visualizations we are going to create, but we could go back to the **Model** or**Data** tab and change the decimal places if we wish.

 ![image](https://github.com/DoraAgyemang/Power-Bi-Project/assets/128803445/f1a5e6e7-990b-4057-bf05-927eda2b569a)

-5. With the table still selected, in the Visualizations pane, select the Stacked column chart visualization.
+5. With the table still selected, in the Visualizations pane, we will select the Stacked column chart visualization.
 The table is changed to a column chart showing revenue by category.
 .![image](https://github.com/DoraAgyemang/Power-Bi-Project/assets/128803445/196216b0-4a1e-481e-a19c-746614a76300)

-6. Select a blank area of the report, and then in the **Data pane**, select the **Quantity** field in the **orders** table and the **Category** field in the **products** table.
+6. We will select a blank area of the report, and then in the **Data pane**, select the **Quantity** field in the **orders** table and the **Category** field in the
+   **products** table.
 This step results in another column chart showing sales quantity by product category.

 ![image](https://github.com/DoraAgyemang/Power-Bi-Project/assets/128803445/6bb9a4f4-39b0-416c-a220-ac7121f87d15)

-7. With the new column chart selected, in the Visualizations pane, select Pie chart and then resize the chart and position it next to the revenue by category column chart.
+7. With the new column chart selected, in the Visualizations pane, we will select Pie chart and then resize the chart and position it next to the revenue by category column chart.

 ![image](https://github.com/DoraAgyemang/Power-Bi-Project/assets/128803445/c946cf84-702a-490f-8218-0cc5d9069ba8)

-Select a blank area of the report, and then in the **Data pane**, select the**City** field in the **customers** table and then select the **Revenue** field in the **orders** table.
+8. We will Select a blank area of the report, and then in the **Data pane**, select the**City** field in the **customers** table and then select the **Revenue** field in the **orders** table.
 This results in a map showing sales revenue by city.
 Rearrange and resize the visualizations as needed:

 ![image](https://github.com/DoraAgyemang/Power-Bi-Project/assets/128803445/ba22451e-8028-4918-a472-a71920b53d56)